stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Margins

 Utilities are generated for the `margin-block-start`, `margin-block-end`, `margin-inline-start`, and `margin-inline-end` properties, as well as for the shorthand properties `margin-block` and `margin-inline`.
-These match the values in your `margin` config object.
+These have the same range of values as other `margin` utilities.

 ```css
 .mlb-1 {